 Student Roundtable: Meet current students and members of the admissions team and review our curriculum.

 All of our events also include a live tour of our virtual classroom.

 Request information today to find how the School of International Service can help you meet your career goals.

 Military Benefits for Students

 Active-duty military members and veterans make up more than 30 percent of the International Relations Online student body—and SIS is committed to providing the convenience and flexibility to allow these students to earn their international relations master’s degree no matter where they’re stationed.
 Our program is a great fit for military service members and veterans for its:

-- Networking with like-minded service members and veterans for careers within and after the military
+Networking with like-minded service members and veterans for careers within and beyond the military

 Our online programs are designed to maintain the same educational quality as our on-campus programs, with a curriculum that fits seamlessly into a busy schedule.
 Our flexible learning format includes:

 Our videoconferencing technology allows you to see, interact, and debate with your peers and professors throughout class.
 Class sizes are kept to an approximate 15:1 student-to-faculty ratio to promote close collaboration.

 Our coursework is intended to expand on in-class lessons with videos, quizzes, and Q&A sessions.
 Coursework can be completed weekly on your own time.